jiangfuqing/Epic-map/README.md

 # Epic-map data analysis pipeline
 1. Download and install cellranger-atac software from 10x genomics and replace their default barcode file:
 a.
-Enter cellranger/lib/python/atac/barcodes/;
+Enter cellranger-atac-2.0.0/lib/python/atac/barcodes/;
 b.
 Replace default barcode file "737K-cratac-v1.txt.gz" with new custom barcode (in Barcode, also named as "737K-cratac-v1.txt.gz").

 2. Generate ATAC fragments file and gene expression matrix file from MISAR-seq data: bash Epic-map.sh

-3. After fill tissue region with white and non-tissue with black in photoshop or other image processing software manually: python Figure_filter.py
+3. After fill tissue region with white and non-tissue with black in photoshop or other image processing software manually: python Figure_filter.py -i $sampleId

 4. Analysis Epic-map data:
 #for Epic-map in small-molecule drug: